flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

 flutter config --no-enable-swift-package-manager
 ```

-This disables Swift Package Manager for the current user.
+This turns off Swift Package Manager for the current user.

 If a project is incompatible with Swift Package Manager, all contributors
 need to run this command.